St John’s Newsome

 “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength . . .
 Love your neighbour as yourself.
 There is no commandment greater than these.”

-To protect the vulnerable amongst us, please do not leave your home except for essential trips.
+We still need to protect the vulnerable amongst us, so please only leave your home for essential trips and stay alert.